-Industry hopes Left Front will 'do a WB'
+Industry hopes Left Front will do a WB in Kerala

 Kochi, May 11: With the Left Democratic Front storming back to power in Kerala, leading chambers of business and industry in the state today hoped that the front will take a leaf out of the ''pro-development'' policies followed by the comrades in West Bengal to give a boost to investment in the state.

-Calling for the creation of a conducive atmosphere to attract investments to Kerala, Mr Jain said the signing of the stalled 'Smart City' agreement with the Dubai Internet City would send the right signals to prospective investors.
+Calling for the creation of a conducive atmosphere to attract investments to the state, Mr Jain said the signing of the stalled 'Smart City' agreement with the Dubai Internet City would send the right signals to prospective investors.

 Besides reviving the traditional sectors, efforts should be made to boost the exports from the state and attract fresh investments in industry.